Mark Goodier, radio broadcaster and electric vehicle enthusiast spent a week in a Hyundai Kona electric, here’s what he thought:

-Until now, Tesla have had the whole big battery EV market to themselves.
+Until now, Tesla have had the whole big battery electric vehicle (EV) market to themselves.
 In America, though you might not always believe it from the news flow, they are doing an astonishing job mass-producing Model 3’s and securing remarkable market share.

 While Tesla concentrates on the home market there’s a small window for other manufacturers to bring their bigger battery plug-in cars to the consumer and the first that is affordable to many is the Hyundai Kona 64kWh version.